 Mt Adams lifers have fond memories of their childhood times at the pool.
 Entry was free and the pool was open every day, but Sunday.
 There was night swimming.
 Playground leaders entertained the kids with crafts and took them on excursions.
 There were swing sets, monkey bars, teeter totters, a baseball field, picnic tables and shuffle board.
 Kids spent all day at the pool and had to be drug out at closing time.
 At the monthly adult dance that featured jitterbugging, soap flakes were spread on the pool deck to make dancing easier.

 When the pool was drained at the end of the season, roller skating in the empty pool was a favorite past time.
 There was a shelter house that sold candy and pop.
-The Shelter House Theater was built around this original shelter house in 1966, and the land for the ball field became a parking lot, much to the chagrin of Mt Adams residents. (black and white picture from 1950's shows shelterhouse and pool outbuilding)
+The Shelter House Theater was built around this original shelter house in 1966, and the land for the ball field became a parking lot, much to the chagrin of Mt Adams residents.

 The playground was revamped in 1969 with cost being covered by the Playhouse.
 Today, the pool is still going strong and is run by the Cincinnati Recreation Commission.